Homer the Vigilante: Cultural references

-The Molloy character is based on actor David Niven's performance as the character A. J. Raffles, a gentleman thief, in the 1939 film Raffles.
-The music heard at the beginning of the episode during the burglaries is taken from the film The Pink Panther, in which Niven played The Phantom, a similar character.
+Molloy is based on David Niven's character A. J. Raffles, a gentleman thief, in Raffles (1939).
+The music heard during the burglaries is from The Pink Panther (1963), in which Niven played a similar character, The Phantom.
 Flanders tells Homer that his Shroud of Turin beach towels were stolen during one of the burglaries.
-Homer's dream of riding a nuclear bomb into oblivion is a reference to the famous scene from the film Dr. Strangelove or: How I Learned to Stop Worrying and Love the Bomb.
-Homer's line "So I said, Look buddy, your car was upside-down when I got here.
+Herman Hermann shows Homer a bomb the military developed to drop on Beatniks.
+Homer's dream of riding the bomb to oblivion is a parody of the climactic scene of Dr. Strangelove or: How I Learned to Stop Worrying and Love the Bomb (1964).
+The poem recited by the beatnik in Homer's dream is similar to Allen Ginsberg's "Howl", containing some of the same words.
+Homer's line, "Take that Maynard G. Krebs!" is a reference to the Beatnik character from The Many Loves of Dobie Gillis.
+Homer's line, "So I said, look buddy, your car was upside-down when I got here.
 And as for your grandma, she shouldn't have mouthed off like that!" is a reference to Flannery O'Connor's short story "A Good Man Is Hard to Find".
-The scene of Homer and Principal Skinner talking in front of the museum is a reference to a scene from the television series Dragnet.
-In a reference to the plot of the 1963 film It's a Mad, Mad, Mad, Mad World, Molloy sends the residents of Springfield on a hunt for a treasure that is buried under a big letter.
-The ending sequence of the episode also references the film by using the same music and camera angles.
-In another scene that references It's a Mad, Mad, Mad, Mad World, Bart tricks American actor Phil Silvers into driving his car into a river, just like Silvers's character did in the film.
+The scene of Homer and Principal Skinner talking in front of the museum is a reference to Dragnet; the show's theme plays in the scene.
+In a reference to the plot of It's a Mad, Mad, Mad, Mad World (1963), Molloy sends the residents of Springfield on a hunt for a treasure that is buried under a big letter.
+The ending sequence references the film by using the same music and camera angles.
+In another scene that references It's a Mad, Mad, Mad, Mad World, Bart tricks a character modelled after the one played by American actor Phil Silvers into driving his car into a river.